 Make sure the driver, you and your child/children know both the main and alternate routes.
 In an emergency, roads can be blocked and it’s important to have a backup plan to avoid stress and confusion.

 When driving and one gets confused or stressed, you lose concentration and that could lead to an accident.
 Stay calm and focused!
 Teach children who go to school unescorted to stick to the plan always and refuse free rides even by people they know.

-When the children get picked up or dropped off by the bus, how does the school and parent get assurance that the children are in the right hands and safe?
+Even when the children get picked up or dropped off by the bus, how does the school and parent get assurance that the children are in the right hands and safe?
 Some rely on technology.
 Some keep a manual register.

 Whichever it is that you practice, always make sure that the appointed adult releases the children to the school’s recognised driver.
-Drivers also must ensure children are released to only adults assigned y the parents and recognised by the school.
+Drivers also must ensure children are released to only adults assigned by the parents and recognised by the school.